Journey to the Center of the Earth (2008 theatrical film): Development and filming

 In September 2001, Walden Media announced that Eric Brevig was hired and set to direct Journey to the Center of the Earth based on the book of the same name by Jules Verne.
 Michael D. Weiss, Mark Levin and Jennifer Flackett wrote the script for the film.
 Beau Flynn and Charlotte Huggins produced the film with the budget of $60 million for release in 2008.
 In 2003, Brendan Fraser, Anita Briem, Josh Hutcherson, Seth Meyers, Jean-Michel Paré, Jane Wheeler, Giancarlo Caltabiano and Garth Gilker joined the film.
 Andrew Lockington composed the music for the film.
-The development and filming of the film was completed in Canada and Iceland in March 2006, followed by principal photography and production which began on April 20.
+The development and filming of the film were completed in Canada and Iceland in March 2006, followed by principal photography and production which began on April 20.
 In January 2007, New Line Cinema acquired distribution rights to the film.
 The film transposes the novel into the present day and is mostly live action, with only the landscape and creatures supplied by computer-generated graphics.
 The film is projected using Real D Cinema and Dolby 3D.

 Josh Hutcherson's character, Sean, is named after the professor and conservation biologist Dr. Sean Anderson.

 The computer graphics in the film were produced by the Canadian company Meteor Studios, which declared bankruptcy immediately after having finished work on Journey to the Center of the Earth, leaving its employees and freelancers unpaid after having postponed their paychecks for three months; after a lawsuit and the direct intervention of Brendan Fraser, the former Meteor personnel settled for 70% of what was owed.